yaselanaya/gateway/README.md

-- Was used the flyway to create the tables of the gateways and the peripheral devices and insert the default data to use it, when the application runs, the three scripts in the **"db.migration"** path are executed creating the tables and inserting the data, is important note that the database has to be created before running the application, the database name must be equal to the database name set in the application.properties file, before running the application, the user must configure the data source parameters with the custom configuration of its workspace.
+- Was used the flyway to create the tables of the gateways and the peripheral devices and insert the default data to use it, when the application runs, the three scripts in the **"db.migration"** path are executed creating the tables and inserting the data, is important to note that the database has to be created before running the application, the database name must be equal to the database name set in the application.properties file, before running the application, the user must configure the data source parameters with the custom configuration of its workspace.